pietrobraione/sushi/README.md

 ## Disclaimer

 SUSHI is a research prototype.
 As such, it is more focused on functionality than on usability.
+We are committed to progressively improve the situation.